-We stand in front of long white walls: No pictures or wallpaper or paintings or even scuff marks to show that once, once, we had lived between them.
-The photographer takes two pictures.
-One I will send to grandma, where it will sit on her mantel next to old pictures of granddad and mom young, and the Christmas decorations she forgets to put away.
-She doesn’t put up pictures of Jesus, though: She is more into the fantasy of lights and colors; the notions of goodness within herself rather than from the Book written by men.
+We stand in front of plaster walls colored white.
+No pictures or wallpaper or paintings or even scuff marks to show that once, once, we had lived between them.
+The photographer takes two pictures in front of us: One we will send to grandma, where it will sit on her mantel next to old pictures – of grandpa and mom when she was young – and the Christmas decorations she forgets to put away.
+She doesn’t put up pictures of Jesus, though.
+She prefers the fantasy of lights and colors; the notions of goodness within herself rather than from the Book written by men.

-She goes to church: She goes for the people, and for the coffee.
+She does go to church: She goes for the people, and for the coffee.
 She goes to see her friends.

-Nessa’s are tears those of happiness and joy, mostly.
-But there is sadness there as well.
-There is always some sadness when something comes to an end and will never be that way again.
+Nessa’s tears are those of happiness and joy, but there is sadness there as well.
+There is always some sadness when something comes to an end and will never again be as it was.

 These feelings of sadness and joy are ridiculed on the discussion boards and online forums I visit when I get a chance to use the computer.
 To feel is to fail; caring is weakness.
 Today they laugh and point from behind computer screens and keyboards, faces stuffed with Cheetos and Mountain Dew laughing about the misery and sadness and plight of others because it is not them, not this time.